-I propose to measure the interference between the synchrotron radiation and Čerenkov radiation of 700 Mev electrons.
+I propose to measure the interference between the synchrotron radiation and Čerenkov radiation of 1 GeV electrons.
 The detector is a 5-m-long He-filled Čerenkov counter surrounded by Helmholtz coils which can produce up to 100 Gauss magnetic field.
 The signal is an oscillation in the radiation rate as a function of gas pressure in the vicinity of the Čerenkov threshold.

-Requirements from the Bates Laboratory are:
+Requirements from Brookhaven Laboratory are: